Bohus Bang: Background

-Bohus Fortress was the principal stronghold, and indeed namesake of, the province of Bohuslän (Båhuslen), which prior to the 1658 Treaty of Roskilde was part of the Kingdom of Norway.
+Bohus Fortress was the principal stronghold, and indeed namesake of, the province of Bohuslän, which prior to the 1658 Treaty of Roskilde was part of the Kingdom of Norway.
 Bohus was also one of the two crucial fortresses, the other being Old Älvsborg in Swedish Västergötland, controlling traffic through the estuary of the Göta Älv River.
 This estuary was especially important for the Swedes because Halland and Skåne were part of Denmark at the time, and so the mouth of the Göta Älv was Sweden's only point of access to the North Sea.

 In 1563, the Northern Seven Years War broke out between Sweden and Denmark-Norway, and Danish-Norwegian forces managed to seize control of Älvsborg in a lightning attack.
 With both Älvsborg and Bohus in Danish-Norwegian hands, the Göta Älv was closed to Swedish vessels, and as the Danish Belts were also now impassable to Swedish vessels, Sweden was thus cut off from the North Sea and by extension from the world beyond the Baltic Sea (and even within the Baltic Swedish trade was heavily constricted, as Poland-Lithuania and Russia were both hostile as well).
 The resulting loss of trade was crippling to the Swedish economy, and it thus became imperative for the Swedes to regain access to the North Sea by either retaking Älvsborg or capturing Bohus Fortress instead.

 Bohus was therefore besieged no fewer than six times during the war; during five of these the garrison was commanded by the Danish officer Jens Holgersen Ulfstand.
 The largest of the attacks on the fortress was made in spring 1566.